 South Bend Tribune Article

 [Greg Wright's] talk, "Missing the Spirit: 'The Scouring of the Shire,' Tolkien's Catholicism and Peter Jackson's 'Return of the King,' " was the final lecture in the Ethics and Culture Center's Catholic Culture Series.
 Wright thinks the films blur viewers' awareness of what distinguishes a world influenced by Christian values from a world based primarily on secular ones.
+During a conversation over breakfast at the Morris Inn on campus, and again that evening before a mostly young audience, Wright made it clear that he is no Scrooge when it comes to films, including popular blockbuster films.
+The "big movie fan" thinks Jackson's movies are "good filmmaking."

 Jackson, Wright said, has an artist's right not only to adapt Tolkien's novel to film, but also to express his own vision and values.
 He applauds Jackson's powerful portrayal of the culture of death and the tragedy of war, which are found in Tolkien's book.
 The theme of hope remains, he said, and some attention is given to the Christian belief in providence and the importance of compassion.